top of page

 **Warning!
 Some spoilers are included in this post.**

-If you’re into Black indie-horror films, then His House on Netflix might be the film for you.
-His House opens with a South Sudanese man (Bol - played by actor, Sope Dirisu), woman (Rial - played by actress, Wunmi Mosaku), and child boarding the back of flatbed truck along with others.
-The denizens are fleeing a community overrun with civil unrest and rebellion.
+If you're a fan of Black indie-horror films, His House on Netflix could be the perfect choice for you.
+His House kicks off with a South Sudanese man (Bol - portrayed by actor Sope Dirisu), woman (Rial - portrayed by actress Wunmi Mosaku), and child boarding the back of a flatbed truck, escaping a community overwhelmed by civil unrest and rebellion.

-The scene transitions and viewers see the South Sudanese people aboard boats that are soon compromised.
-Many of the passengers are then ejected into the water.
-Why did this happen and who was responsible?
+The scene transitions, revealing the South Sudanese people on boats that are soon compromised, with many passengers ejected into the water.
+Why did this happen, and who was responsible?

 Bol and Rial eating at the dinner table